ralfbiedert/cheats.rs/content/_index.md

 ## Memory & Lifetimes

-Why moves, references and lifetimes are how they are.
+An illustrated guide to moves, references and lifetimes.

 <tabs class="lifetimes">